Here are 11 of the week’s best photos

 Credits

-Photo editing by Dee Swan, Monique Woo, Stephen Cook and Troy Witcher
+Photo editing by Monique Woo, Troy Witcher, Dee Swann, Stephen Cook and Kenneth Dickerman